Will the building control authority be told of the appeal?

 No. A meeting is not normally necessary in these cases.
 A meeting will normally only be held where the Board considers that it would assist them to understand the technical issues arising in the case and would help the Board to make a decision on your appeal.

-Does the Board have the power to dismiss an appeal?
+Does the Board have the power to dismiss or cancel an appeal?

 The Building Control Regulations (Article 37) gives An Bord Pleanála the power to dismiss an appeal in two situations.